lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_1.md

 `@script`
-Now we get to the Framingham study, which started in the 1950s to investigate and establish the role of lifestyle on cardiovascular disease.
-Many health tips, such as being physically active, eating healthy foods, and not smoking, were first shown by the results of this study.
-The study has about 4400 participants, with data collected about 3 times over 15 years of followup.
+We will working with the Framingham Heart Study dataset.
+This study started in the 1950s to investigate and establish the role of lifestyle on cardiovascular disease.
+Many health tips, such as being physically active, eating healthy foods, and not smoking, were first shown because of the results of this study.
+There are about 4400 participants, with data collected a max of 3 times over 15 years of followup, so this is great dataset to practice how to analyze cohorts.

 ---